Frequently Asked Questions

 Q. What is your career path after graduation?
 Does it affect the advancement to junior high school and high school in Japan?

 Our first graduates finished school in 2021.
 One of these students took the English exam and went on to a technical high school, and the other two went on to private junior high school by taking the general exam.
-However, our education is not suitable for junior high school exams, so we recommend taking a domestic high school exam or studying abroad.
+However, we generally recommend continuing your junior high education here at YES and taking a domestic high school exam or studying abroad.
 For study abroad, affiliated agents will be available for consultation, and study abroad information sessions will be held on a regular basis.

-Q. How can I get to and from school?
+Q. How can my child get to and from school?
 Is there a shuttle bus etc.?

 Basically, we ask parents to pick up and drop off children, but G1 students are offered a pick-up service between Yokohama Station and YES for a fee.
 G2 students and above are allowed to go to and leave school only by submitting parental written consent.

-Q. When is the beginning of the year, semester, and long vacation?
+Q. When is the beginning of the year, semesters, and long vacation?

 Our school has a three-semester system starting in April, in line with other schools in Japan.
 There are holidays in summer, winter and spring.